 Whilst the reasons for someone to take their own lives are multi-faceted and complex, a kind and compassionate workplace culture can encourage colleagues to look out for each other and reach out to those who need help.

-In this 60 minute session, we share the story of 39 year old James who took his own life in November 2019.
+In this 60 minute workplace suicide workshop, we share the story of 39 year old James who died by suicide in November 2019.
 In this talk, James’ friend, Andy (a mindfulness and wellness coach) interviews James’ brother, Will (a professional in the construction industry).

 Will shares the events leading up to James’ death, his own immediate reaction and subsequent coping mechanisms.
 In discussion with Andy, Will also reflects on the possible factors that led to James wanting to take his own life.